Lei-Tin/Rei-Bot/README.md

 - Play music from YouTube (Supports URL, but not playlist)
 - Have a queue of songs
 - Choose to download the songs or stream directly
+- Supports URL from YouTube playlists, enqueues all of them

 # Commands